What’s the Big Deal?

 The way polygraphs work is fairly simple.
 They monitor your blood pressure, pulse rate, breathing frequency and how much you sweat in order to tell if you are experiencing heightened emotions.
 Supposedly, when the test picks up on physiological changes like this, it’s because the person is being dishonest.
 And this is where things get sticky.

 Jeremy Kyle puts a lot of faith in the polygraph, which he uses on prospective cheaters and thieves.
 It would be an easy criticism to say polygraphs aren’t trustworthy, but it would be dishonest because nobody actually knows.
-It’s possible lie detectors are completely bogus sure, but it’s also possible they have a high accuracy.
+It’s possible lie detectors are completely bogus, but it’s also possible they have some accuracy.

 In 2003 the National Academy of Sciences conducted a review of studies performed on polygraph accuracy and concluded “Overall, the evidence is scanty and scientifically weak.
 Our conclusions are necessarily based on the far from satisfactory body of evidence on polygraph accuracy.“ This doesn’t mean the polygraph has been debunked.
-It just means nobody has tested it properly yet.
-The jury is still out which means we have to reserve judgement and wait to see what the data says.
+It just means nobody has tested it properly.

 For example, if I tell you I’m doing an experiment with a polygraph and I want you to be one of the liars, you’re not really trying to deceive anyone...you’re actually cooperating with the Scientists running the test.
 Lying because you’ve been told to as part of an experiment is hardly going to produce a significant emotional response.